Task Reference

 Adding a new type is a matter of registering it in @moltnet/tasks with its input/output schemas; no server change needed.

-Task creation means impose only
+Task creation means proposal only

 Creation does not include any of the claimant lifecycle: